 This only applies if your LLC was formed in another state and is now expanding into New Jersey.
 Sound like your business?
-If so, you will file a “Business Registration Application” instead of the Articles of Organization.
+If so, you will file a “Certificate of Authority” instead of the Certificate of Formation.

 All foreign business entities are required to foreign qualify in New Jersey, or they could incur some pretty severe penalties.
-You can file the Business Registration Application through New Jersey’s online filing portal or by submitting a Form NJ-REG.
-Either method costs $125, but this is not a recurring filing, so it’s a one-time $125 fee.
+You can file the Certificate of Authority through New Jersey’s online filing portal.
+It costs $125, but this is not a recurring filing, so it’s a one-time $125 fee.

 LLC Annual Fees

-After you get past all the initial startup fees, your New Jersey LLC will also have recurring maintenance fees, namely the Annual Report.
-Annual Reports ensure that the state has the most current and accurate information on each business entity.
-You must file an Annual Report online and pay a $50 fee every year by the end of your LLC’s anniversary month, so make sure to note the deadline on your calendar and fee on your annual budget.
+After you get past all the initial startup fees, your New Jersey LLC will also have recurring maintenance fees, namely the annual report.
+Annual reports ensure that the state has the most current and accurate information on each business entity.
+You must file an annual report online and pay a $50 fee every year by the end of your LLC’s anniversary month, so make sure to note the deadline on your calendar and the fee on your annual budget.

 New Jersey doesn’t have taxes — like “franchise” or “privilege” taxes — that apply to all LLCs.
 But there are certain circumstances that may impose specific taxes on your business.